Daniel-ACC7/gibJohn/README.md

 • provide access to digital content to encourage wider learning

-• support assessment and monitoring of learner progress.
+• support assessment and monitoring of learner progress